4.4 Transformative project highlights

 Innovations range from replacing plastic packaging to building more energy efficient and affordable housing.
 Planet Ark is promoting a Wood Encouragement Policy, a call to lock up carbon and think of timber first as a building material.

-A timber future also raises new opportunities in education and training, developing expertise not just in construction but architecture, design, technology and manufacturing.
-The aim will be to become a region of excellence and grow talent so that the South West can be an exporter of knowledge and innovation.
+A timber future also raises new opportunities in education and training, developing expertise in construction, architecture, design, technology and manufacturing.

 An integrated processing facility would add value to the sector by utilising whole logs to maximum value and reducing costs through efficiency in processing by exploiting synergies within the industry cluster.
 A full merchandising yard would also support an Advanced Timber Manufacturing Hub.